Azure/azure-support-scripts/RunCommand/Windows/TSSOfflineLogCollector/README_tssofflinelogcollector.md

 - `-OfflineWindowsRoot <path>`: Offline Windows directory (example `F:\Windows`).
 - `-Disk <number|drive>`: Disk selector, supports disk number (`2`) or drive (`E`, `E:`, `E:\`).
 - `-OutputPath <path>`: Override default output root (`C:\MS_DATA\TSS_PERF_OFFLINE`).
-- `-IncludeCredentialHives`: **⚠️ SECURITY SENSITIVE** — Include credential-bearing hives (SAM, SECURITY, DEFAULT) in addition to the always-collected safe hives (SYSTEM, SOFTWARE, COMPONENTS).
+- `-IncludeCredentialHives`: **⚠️ SECURITY SENSITIVE** — Include credential-bearing hives (SAM, SECURITY, DEFAULT) in addition to the always-collected safe hives (SYSTEM, SOFTWARE).
 These hives contain password hashes, LSA secrets, and DPAPI material.
 Only use when explicitly required for troubleshooting.
+- `-IncludeComponentsHive`: Include the COMPONENTS registry hive (large servicing-store hive; only needed for deep CBS/servicing analysis).
+Not collected by default.
+- `-IncludeSoftwareDistribution`: Include the `SoftwareDistribution` folder (update history/DataStore **and** the `Download` payload cache, which can be several hundred MB).
+Not collected by default.
 - `-IncludeMemoryDump`: **⚠️ LARGE + SENSITIVE** — Include MEMORY.DMP (may be several GB and contain in-memory secrets).
 Only use when explicitly required for crash analysis.
 - `-ZipOutput`: Create zip after collection.
 - `-Force`: Allow overwrite when output folder already exists.